When it arrived, the first page that fell open in Jill O’Connor’s new book Cake, I Love You! was her recipe for Salted Pecan Cake.

 (Boiling for more than a minute will result in caramel that will harden on the cake and be difficult to slice.)

-Remove from the heat and stir in the vanilla, bourbon, and pecans.
+Remove from the heat and stir in the vanilla, bourbon (if using), and pecans.
 Pour immediately into the prepared pan, using a small spatula to spread in an even layer.
 Set aside.

 Make the cake batter:

 In a medium bowl, sift together the flour, baking powder, and fine sea salt.

 In a separate bowl, using an electric mixer set at medium speed, beat together the butter, granulated sugar, and brown sugar until light and fluffy, about 4 minutes.
 Beat in the eggs, one at a time, scraping down the sides of the bowl after each addition.
 Beat in the golden syrup, sour cream, and vanilla.

 With a rubber or silicone spatula, fold in the flour mixture by hand just until the batter is combined and no streaks of white remain.
 Spoon the batter into the pan with the topping, smoothing it evenly with a spatula.

 Bake for 25 to 30 minutes, until a wooden skewer inserted into the center of the cake comes out clean.